 OGE and agency Inspectors General work together to ensure that the American public can have confidence in the integrity of its government.

 OGE works with the State Department to support efforts to fight corruption across the globe.
 As part of this effort, OGE recently participated in a review of the United States’ implementation of the Inter-American Convention against Corruption.

-I am pleased to announce that the U.S. Office of Government Ethics has a new General Counsel.
-This morning, I administered the oath of office to David J. Apol.
+I am pleased to announce that the U.S. Office of Government Ethics has selected Dale “Chip” Christopher for the position of Deputy Director for Compliance.

 January is a time for reflection as well as a time to set priorities for the New Year.
 I want to share just a few highlights from 2014 and provide a preview of what to expect from OGE in 2015.

 The holiday season is upon us again, with homemade treats, gift baskets, assorted other goodies, and invitations abundant in workplaces